How to become a Korean Translator?

 Transcreation is the concept of converting content from one language to another.
 This process keeps the existing tone, intent, goal, context, and style.

 It allows translators to inject their creativity and cultural knowledge into the content.
-But, again, this is to make it resonate with a new audience.
+But again, this is to ensure it resonates with a new audience.

 They do this to make the text more suitable for the reader.
 Of course, many factors play a role in that.